 a wonderful charity providing books-of-choice to children living in remote, disadvantaged and low socio-economic circumstances.

-I was long-listed for the 2019 Greenleaf Blossoms competition, for my first chapter of my unpublished novel.
+I was long-listed for the 2019 Greenleaf Blossoms competition, for the first chapter of my unpublished novel.

 I made the shortlist for the 2018 Scribbles competition for my Junior Fiction short story, 'Inky and the Dawn Torch.'